Skip to main content

 • Read the full integration docs for the complete configuration reference.

-• If you're running multiple OpenClaw instances, try external API mode with a self-hosted Hindsight server for shared memory.
+• If you're running multiple OpenClaw instances, try Cloud or External API mode for shared memory.